Click2Cloud-Gamma/design-specs/specs/daito/Multi_cloud_enhancement_Progress_TimeEstimation_AbortMigration.md

 }

-To abort migration process we will have following API
+To abort migration process, we will have following API

 POST: http://127.0.0.1:8089/v1/adminTenantId/jobs/{{ Job-ID }}/abort